Protection motivation theory

 Protection motivation theory (PMT) was originally created to help understand individual human responses to fear appeals.
 Protection motivation theory proposes that people protect themselves based on two factors: threat appraisal and coping appraisal.
 Threat appraisal assesses the severity of the situation and examines how serious the situation is, while coping appraisal is how one responds to the situation.
 Threat appraisal consists of the perceived severity of a threatening event and the perceived probability of the occurrence, or vulnerability.
 Coping appraisal consists of perceived response efficacy, or an individual's expectation that carrying out the recommended action will remove the threat, and perceived self efficacy, or the belief in one's ability to execute the recommended courses of action successfully.

 PMT is one model that explains why people engage in unhealthy practices and offers suggestions for changing those behaviors.
-Primary prevention involves taking measures to combat the risk of developing a health problem (e.g., controlling weight to prevent high blood pressure).
-Secondary prevention involves taking steps to prevent a condition from becoming worse (e.g., remembering to take daily medication to control blood pressure).

 Another psychological model that describes self-preservation and processing of fear is terror management theory.

 History

 Protection motivation theory was developed by R.W.
 Rogers in 1975 in order to better understand fear appeals and how people cope with them.
 However, Dr. Rogers would later expand on the theory in 1983 to a more general theory of persuasive communication.
 The theory was originally based on the work of Richard Lazarus, who researched how people behave and cope during stressful situations.
 In his book, Stress, Appraisal, and Coping, Richard Lazarus discusses the idea of the cognitive appraisal processes and how they relate to coping with stress.
 He states that people "differ in their sensitivity and vulnerability to certain types of events, as well as in their interpretations and reactions".
-While Richard Lazarus came up with many of the fundamental ideas used in the protection motivation theory, Rogers was the first to apply the terminology when discussing fear appeals.
-In modern times, the protection motivation theory is mainly used when discussing health issues and how people react when diagnosed with health related illnesses.